 - (a) Required Conditions.
 Except as otherwise noted for specific uses, buildings and uses in the I-1 District shall comply with the following required conditions: - 1.
 All manufacturing, compounding, assembling, processing, packaging, or other industrial or business activity shall comply with Section 3.21. - 2.
-All manufacturing, compounding, assembling, processing, packaging, or other industrial or business activity shall be conducted within a completely enclosed building, except as otherwise specified. - 3.
-The facade of all buildings shall be finished with face brick wood, glass, stone, fluted cement, or stucco-like material.
-Cement or cinder block facades shall not be permitted.
-In recognition of developing technologies in building materials, the Planning Commission may agree to approve other materials provided they are compatible with surrounding properties, and further provided that such materials meet appropriate aesthetic and safety concerns. - 4.
-Exterior walls facing all public or private rights-of-way or customer parking areas, shall have a finished appearance, using the same materials as used on the front of the building.
-Wherever possible, meter boxes, dumpsters, and mechanical equipment should not be located on a side of the building that faces residentially-zoned or used property, or public street rights-of-ways. - (b) Site Plan Review.
-Site plan review and approval is required for all uses in accordance with Chapter 18.
+All manufacturing, compounding, assembling, processing, packaging, or other industrial or business activity shall be conducted within a completely enclosed building, unless otherwise specified in this Ordinance. - 3.
+A minimum of fifty percent (50%) of the front facade of all buildings, exclusive of window areas, shall be finished with face brick, wood, glass, stone, fluted cement, cut stone, split face block, scored architectural block, native field stone, cast stone, granite, marble or ceramic tile.
+A minimum of twenty percent (20%) of the front facade shall be glass windows.
+Calculations are exclusive of the roof area.
+Cement or cinder block front facades are prohibited.
+In recognition of developing technologies in building materials, the Planning Commission may agree to approve other materials provided they are compatible with surrounding properties, and further provided that such materials meet appropriate architectural, aesthetic, and safety concerns. - 4.
+Exterior walls facing a public or private right-of-way or customer, visitor or vendor parking areas, shall contain at least four (4) vertical feet or greater of the same type of materials as used on the front facade of the building and identified in Section 12.06(a)3 for the entire width of the exterior wall except only to the extent of customer, visitor or vendor parking when the wall is absent of a right-of-way.
+Exterior walls facing a public or private right-of-way or customer, visitor or vendor parking areas shall contain a minimum of five percent (5%) glass windows and or contain varying rooflines, building lines, recesses, projections, wall insets, arcades, architectural accents or other building materials, exclusive of the four (4) foot vertical facade required by this subsection.